3 reasons to change PESO for PR

 The PESO model for segregating paid media, earned media, shared media and owned media has been around for years.
 Some PR and marketing professionals are adopting its communication framework to manage their efforts in reaching audiences.
 The PESO Venn diagram provides a holistic picture of the many channels that influence audiences’ buyer behavior in the decision-making process.

-At Axia Public Relations, we really love the PESO model.
+At Axia Public Relations, we really love the PESO model, developed and advocated by Gini Dietrich, author of Spin Sucks.
 We appreciate the way it helps companies understand the different types of media and what PR does to help build their brands.

 However, there's one thing we don't like about PESO.
 It leads with paid.